AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 1. Once upload and installation is complete, you can see the packages in Package Manager as if you had used the Package Manager UI to install them.

-If the instance is running, the upload and the installation begins immediately when you add the to the package to the `install` folder
+If the instance is running, the upload and the installation begins immediately when you add it to the package to the `install` folder

 If the instance is not running, packages placed in the `install` folder will be installed at startup in alphabetical order.